stembotvn/OttoDIY_mBlock_Extension/README.md

 # OttoDIY_mBlock_Extension
 Mblock is a software that allows Programming in Scratch Language for robots,Release by MakeBlocks, inherited from Scratch 2.0 by MIT.
 Extension is a set of files that allows you to install blocks for different types of robots to compatible with mBlock Environment
 Download and install mBlock Software: http://www.mblock.cc/

 ## OttoDIY
    A BiPedal Robot is very Fun and wonderful opensource project. http://www.ottodiy.com/ You can build your own and teach your kids programming Scratch for Otto Robot using this Extension
+## WHAT NEWS WITH OTTO mBLOCK in SCRATCH languague:
+   ### Otto can response sound, can follow the light, can read 2 buttons, can send and receive data to Serial
 ## Hardware (Basically same OttoDIY project)
 - connect Servo Hip left to D2
 - Connect Servo Foot Left to D4